1989 Portuguese local elections

 Turnout in these elections was lower compared with 4 years ago, with 60.9 percent of the electorate casting a ballot.

+Background

 Electoral system

 All 305 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.

+By-elections (1985–1989)

+During the normal four-year term of local governments, one municipal council by-election was held in the municipality of Fundão on 18 October 1987, adding to this, one hundred and fifty-nine parishes also held a by-election for parish assemblies.